Treatment & Services

 Miami, FL USA

-Medical School - University of Bologna, School of Medicine
+Medical Education - University of Bologna, School of Medicine

 - Advanced Fellowship, Living Donor Liver Transplantation, Cleveland Clinic